pantsudev/krkrz_ecosystem_guide/README.md

 Disassemblers let you see what the TJS script does, but the disassembly cannot be parsed back into runnable TJS.
 A decompiler can be found within the [Furikiri](https://github.com/UlyssesWu/Furikiri) project and run from the command line via its Girigiri interface,
 but this only works for relatively simple and short TJS files.
 The success rate for decompilation of TJS files found
-in the wild is about 20%.
-If you need to modify a precompiled TJS script (other than string replacement,
+in the wild is in my experience about 20%.
+If you need to modify a precompiled TJS script (other than the string replacement,
 which can be done with [ScnEditorGUI](https://github.com/marcussacana/KrKrZSceneManager)) and the decompiler fails, generally you're SOL.
-Thankfully, however, most TJS that ships with games is actually open source and can be found online.
+Thankfully, however, most TJS that ships with games is actually unmodified open source and can be found online.
+sakano has written a TJS syntax highlight for Visual Studio Code, available [here](https://marketplace.visualstudio.com/items?itemName=Biscrat.tjs-vscode).
-- **KAG**: The visual novel/adventure game system that takes care of basic UI and UX, layered rendering and game state machinery for the game developer's convenience.
-KAG is written entirely in TJS, and is itself a processor for KS (KAG Script) files.
-KAG Script is a simple tag-based language, and a whole game can be written in KS alone.
-Often, however, developers will use additional systems for ease development on top of KAG, which relegates the KS scripts to mostly serve the configuration/UI base role.
+- **KAG**: The visual novel/adventure game system that takes care of basic UI and UX, layered rendering and
+game state machinery for the game developer's convenience.
+KAG is written entirely in TJS, and is itself
+a processor for KS (KAG Script) files.
+KAG Script is a simple tag-based language, and a whole game can be
+written in KS alone.
+Often, however, developers will use additional systems for ease development on top of KAG,
+which relegates the KS scripts to mostly serve the menu and UI role.
-One such example is the commercial SCN scene format and parser by [M2 Co.
+One such example is the commercial`?` SCN scene format and parser by [M2 Co.
 Ltd.](https://www.mtwo.co.jp/)
 - **KS**: KAG Script file format.
-Very simple text-based script that uses a tag system and rudimentary assignment and comparison operators to create interactivity.
-Usually a game's menu, config and staff roll at least are written in KS.
-However older and smaller VNs, especially, can also be written entirely in KS.
+Very simple text-based script that uses a tag system and rudimentary
+assignment and comparison operators to create interactivity.
+Usually a game's menu, config and staff roll
+at least are written in KS.
+However older and smaller VNs in particular can also be written entirely in KS.
-- **AMV**: A custom video file format which features an alpha channel, implemented by plugin AlphaMovie.dll.
+- **AMV**: A custom video file format which features an alpha channel, implemented by plugin `AlphaMovie.dll`.
 - **SCN**: TLDW
 - **PSB**: TLDW
-- **TLG**:
+- **TLG**: Image file format used for foreground sprites, i.e. character art.
+Convertible to and from PNG by tools like [GARbro](https://github.com/morkt/GARbro) and the [FreeMote PSB Toolkit](https://github.com/UlyssesWu/FreeMote).
+- **SINFO**: A tabulated text file that maps names for characters' attire, expressions etc. to the corresponding images.
 - **SOL**: Shit Outta Luck

-# Dialogue
+# Dialogue in KAG/KAGEX
 Games built on the KAG system have multiple different methods of implementing their dialogue parsing.
 I'll probably document the actual possible *sources* of the dialogue sometime later;
 For now I'm just adding a word about text formatting.